pvcraven/web-development-class/source/assignments/wordpress_site/wordpress_site.rst

       if you want.
 EXCEPT don't create one for index.html.
     * Just put in the title for now.
     * Visit your site, confirm the pages are showing up in the navigation bar.
-    * Add at least new page (or reorganize a page that exists) and give it a "parent" page.
+    * Try adding at least new page (or reorganize a page that exists) and give it a "parent" page.
 You can do this on the right side while editing a page.
     * Verify you now have a drop-down menu with the pages.
+(This doesn't work with all themes.)

 * Fill in page content